Kezzo/reliable-udp/README.md

 # Reliable UDP

-.NET library that implements reliable (and optional ordered) UDP delivery.
+.NET library that implements reliable (and optionally ordered) UDP delivery.
 The design is based on Gaffer on Games article: https://gafferongames.com/post/reliable_ordered_messages/.
 Since the library targets the [.NET Standard 1.0](https://dotnet.microsoft.com/en-us/platform/dotnet-standard) any .NET project using any framework is supported including Unity 2018.1 and up.